pydsigner/PGPU/README.md

   provide a Python3-like feel to some of the major builtin differences.
 * dictionaries.py provides several special dictionary implementations, including a SortedDict() and a GUIDict() with a Tkinter interface.
+* encoding.py contains a unified interface to many different standard encodings and hashers, as well as some unique ones.
 * file_utils.py includes functions for working with files and filesystems, such a simple configuration file reader/writer, and a recursive folder size finder.